 In reality, a Second-Class Relic (the correct term) is an item used or worn a saint.
 A First-Class Relic is either an item directly associated with Jesus Christ or part of the body of a saint, and a Third-Class Relic is merely an item which has been touched by one of the higher relics.
 Ted’s claims that a Class-One Relic would have to be capable of miracles in the order of resurrection, time-travel, or dinosaur cloning are difficult to parse – it’s not quite clear if he’s simply inventing these examples to seem knowledgeable, or musing on actual miracles which have been reported in the show’s world.
 (We do know that Jack came back to life – perhaps Father Hernandez’s time-travelling video player can be implicated.)
 The system of “upgrading” shown in the episode has no basis in reality, and represents a fanciful, almost cartoonish conception of what bishops actually do.
 This thread continues with the religious conversation the bishops hold with the priests – specifically one about how strongly to involve the lay community in the upgrading process.
 It’s positively childlike stuff, and the writers acknowledge it’s indicative of their own limited knowledge of religion – Father Ted is not a research-driven show.
 What is simply an oversight in our universe becomes enshrined in the show’s material reality, with Church officials gathering to hold poorly thought-out discussions on superficial topics.
 There’s something fundamentally magical about the logic that powers this world.
 (Linehan points out that the Church in Father Ted plays a similar role to the FBI in Twin Peaks: a vast organisation that employs the heroes, its presence consequently looming over every episode, but whose actual internal mechanics and motivations are both shadowy and largely irrelevant.)

 Bishop Facks is a strange hybrid, combining all of Jack’s irritability with actual Catholic beliefs.
 The writers have said that Bishop Brennan is Jack’s nemesis, but Facks seems like a more accurate mirror of how a devoutly Catholic Jack would have behaved, right down to the occasional cryptic military references.
-Though Denys Hawthorne may well have based his performance on George Hook, he’s also somewhat reminiscent of the younger Jack we saw teaching students in the “Grant Unto Him Eternal Rest” flashbacks – vigorous, energetic, and frightening.
+Though Denys Hawthorne might very well have based his performance on George Hook, he’s also somewhat reminiscent of the younger Jack we saw teaching students in the “Grant Unto Him Eternal Rest” flashbacks – vigorous, energetic, and frightening.
 (A scripted scene draws another connection, with Facks revealing that his good friend Father Cave was taught by Jack in Saint Colm’s and still has vivid memories of him – cut to a priest covering himself in explosives and stepping through a door, revealing walls covered in photos of Jack as we hear a detonation – a Drumshanbo massacre redux, basically.)
 As it turns out, Jack has no time for religious pundits, especially those who can match his own abrasiveness – no-one infringes on his territory, even obliquely.
 Snapping under Facks’s shoulder-tapping insistence on “straightening out the media”, Jack seizes the Holy Stone and attacks him with it, lodging it in a rather uncomfortable place.
 In other words, Jack defeats the primary agent of conservative Catholicism using the primary symbol of the very same faith; a strange but effective neutralisation.

 As we can see by Ted’s calendar, the bishops’ visit occurs on the 1st of May.
 In Irish culture, this date is associated with Bealtaine, a pagan feast marking the beginning of summer.
 Still, it’s a sinister and portentous episode for most of the characters – the only one who ultimately seems in tune with the day’s more traditional meaning is Bishop O’Neill.
 He and Dougal do not mirror each other as strongly as the other duos, apart from sharing a general unsuitability for clerical work.
 Despite being left alone with Dougal, O’Neill manages to escape the dark fate of the other two bishops, and is the only character who actually benefits from the episode’s events.
 He has been having doubts about his vocation, and in one of the show’s more satirical twists, it’s Dougal’s puzzled remarks on Catholic belief that push him over the edge.
 Combining Dougal’s childlike yet incisive wisdom with his own rational mind, O’Neill become enlightened, freeing himself from the shackles of religion.
 In the final scene, we encounter the reborn Eddie O’Neill, bishop no more, decked out in stereotypical hippie attire, a pagan sun symbol hanging around his neck.
 He makes the escape Ted never could, but Ted fails to understand this, instead feebly asking him to reconsider.
 Eddie runs off to join a gang of weed-smoking hippies in a van which looks like it drove out of some pop version of the 60s – it retrospect it seems almost like a prescient coda to their short-lived follow-up sitcom.
 Sometimes it’s the small comforts that count for the most.